 Like other cannabinoids, CBD binds to fat cells, so CBD is often infused into a carrier, such as olive oil, butter, or coconut oil.
-Once infused into these lipid-based carriers, CBD can be added into a wide range of products.
+Once infused into these lipid-based carriers, CBD can be added to a wide range of products.

 Available CBD edibles include:

 You can also infuse your own edibles with CBD.
 Here are just a few of the CBD-infused recipes we’ve posted on our blog.

 Infusing edibles with CBD allows you to consume your CBD as part of your normal diet, making adding a daily CBD supplement to your routine a cinch.

 How Does My Body Interact with CBD from Edibles?

-When a CBD edible is consumed, it is digested, and the CBD in the edible is metabolized by the liver before entering the bloodstream, being carried throughout the body to interact with the endocannabinoid system.
+When a CBD edible is consumed, the CBD in the edible is metabolized by the liver before entering the bloodstream, which carries the natural compound throughout the body to interact with the endocannabinoid system.

 There are a number of reasons to take a daily serving of CBD from hemp oil products, but the most prominent among them is that a CBD oil supplement helps augment the body’s naturally occurring endocannabinoids, increasing the body’s ability to promote balance within its systems.

 Although our customers often report noticing effects as early as their first serving of CBD hemp oil, CBD, like all cannabinoids, can build up in the body and cause an increase in cannabinoid receptors, making the endocannabinoid system more active and more sensitive to stimulation by cannabinoids.

 Each person’s body and their system is unique, and no one reacts to CBD supplements the same way.
 A myriad of factors can contribute to your body’s rate of absorption of CBD, including age, health, hereditary genetics, circulation, metabolism, tolerance, and more.
 A common question people ask is in regards to the most efficient way to take CBD oil so that the cannabinoids in the oil have the easiest time interacting with the body.

 Want to boost your body’s ability to absorb cannabinoids?
 Try coconut oil!